foxtbirdy/Automation-Programs/ReadMe.md

 The Twitter Auto Login is a Python Automatic Bot that is made out of selenium.
 This Bot was live tested and posted on [Twitter](https://twitter.com/Black_2_white/status/1368723215367905284)

+## How does it work?
+The program takes 3 values.
+A password and a username for the user and then it requires a 3rd value which is our tweet message.

 ## Requirements

 => <b>Latest Python Version from the official website [here.](https://www.python.org/downloads/release/python-392/)</b></br>